The M.D./Ph.D. Program design is:

 - Three or four years of graduate education and completion of dissertation.

-- Medical school for the completion of years three and four (students may choose to conduct their clinicals at either the OUHSC Oklahoma City or Tulsa campus), including the successful completion of USMLE Step 2.
+- Medical school for the completion of years three and four must be completed at the OUHSC Oklahoma City campus, including the successful completion of USMLE Step 2.

 - Participation in the National Resident Matching Program (NRMP).